deslicer/dev1666/create-your-custom-mcp-tool.md

 Build your first tool with the generator, validate it, and run it in MCP Inspector.

-> This lab is Part 2 only.
-If you haven’t completed Part 1 (server setup), finish that first so your environment and MCP server are ready.
+> This lab is Part 2.
+If you haven’t completed Part 1 (mcp setup), finish that first so your environment and MCP server are ready.

-## 1. Generate a tool with the helper script (🚀)
+## 1. Generate a Splunk Search tool with the helper script (🚀)

 ```bash
 # Interactive generator (recommended)